 Faris cofounded Shred with Connor Bussey ’19, who was also a founding member of the student-run initiative Oregon Blockchain with Faris; Bryan Johnston, former vice president of global marketing for Nike Golf; and Lance Meyerink, a designer and marketer.

-The group took cues from Johnston’s time at Burton and adidas, Johnston and Meyerink’s time at UFC, and feedback from action sports companies.
+The group took cues from Johnston’s time at Burton and adidas, Johnston and Meyerink’s time at UFC, feedback from action sports companies and successful CEOs like Andrew Defrancesco.

 Just as their venture was starting to grow, the onset of COVID-19 made outdoor group activities less tenable for the operators.
 So, the Shred team decided to focus all energy on supporting these small- and mid-size partners.
 How could Shred help these businesses during an era when folks are limited in how much time they can be outside adventuring?